MouadxBth/fastapi-training/README.md

-# This is a series of project to hone my python skills
+# This is a series of projects to hone my python skills